Every business needs a brand story.

 Here’s the header of my homepage:

-What they want: To make their business sound even cooler, with laid-back, chatty copy.
+What they want: To make their business sound exciting with chatty copy that’ll make them sound irresistible.

 The problem they face: They don’t already or haven’t achieved it satisfactorily.